Abhijeetsingh610/Generate-Image-with-AI/README.md

 Visit `http://localhost:5000` in your browser.

-you can try this (https://coffee-dolphin-tutu.cyclic.app/)
+<h4>You can try this (https://ai-image-generator.cyclic.app/)</h4>

-if you are opening in phone then open in desktop mode
+If you are opening in phone then open in desktop mode